jsfix-ci/kontent-schema-generator-graphql/README.md

 Provide a [project ID](https://developer.kenticocloud.com/v1/reference) of your project.

-Write  type definition to the snadard output
+Write  type definition to the standard output
 * `kc-generate-gql-schema --projectId xxx`

 Generate file with definition exported as a constant fo file `config.js`